aws-samples/aws-serverless-workshops/ImageProcessing/workshop/content/03_implementation/50_parallel processing/_index.en.md

 	alt="Step 2"
 >}}

-➡️ Step 3: Drag the **Parallel** step from the “States browser” and drop it in between the “Check Face Duplicate” and “End” states (next to the “Photo Does Not Meet Requirement” state).
+➡️ Step 3: Add a "Parallel" step to the workflow.

+Drag the **Parallel** step from the “States browser” and drop it in between the **Check Face Duplicate** and **End** states (next to the **Photo Does Not Meet Requirement** state).
 When done, you should see the following:

 {{< figure
 	src="/images/parallel-step3.png"
 	alt="Step 3"
 >}}

-Click over to the **Output** tab in the "Definition view"" panel and check the box next to **Add original input to output using ResultPath**.
-From the dropdown, choose `Combine original input with result` and type `$.parallelResult` as the JSONPath for the output.
+Click over to the **Output** tab in the "Configuration panel" and check the box next to **Add original input to output using ResultPath**.
+From the drop-down, choose `Combine original input with result` and type `$.parallelResult` as the JSONPath for the output.

 {{< figure
 	src="/images/parallel-step3b.png"